iter8-tools/docs/docs/user-guide/routemap.md

 ## Implementation

-A routemap is implemented as an immutable `ConfigMap` with the following labels:
+A routemap is implemented as a `ConfigMap` with the following labels:
 - `iter8.tools/kind` with value `routemap`
 - `iter8.tools/version` with value corresponding the version of the controller being used